Enzzza/arduino-clock/README.md

 <br>

-We make our box fancy
+Now, we make our box look a bit fancier.

 <br>